BrandonM27/BrandonM27.github.io/_pages/about.md

 title: "About"
 ---

-Hi, I'm Brandon.
-This personal site is meant to host personal images, projects and games.
-More to come soon.
+Hey, I'm Brandon.
+This site will be used to host my images, projects, and games.